JanakiGanesh/Image-Processing-using-Deep-Learing/README.md

 ## Analysis

+Data analysis is made on different chest x_ray images and 7 different convolution neural network is built for better prediction.

+The entire code and feauture engineering model work can be found as follows:

 * Go to GitHub id @JanakiGanesh
 * Select the repository name (Image-Processing-using-Deep-Learning)
 * Navigate to **JupyterNotebook/**  subfolder in the Image-Processing-Using-Deep-Learning repository
 * Click the file name (Image-Processing-using-Deep-Learning.ipynb) to view the jupyter notebbok
 * To view the project presentation, select **Presentation/** subfolder in the Image-Processing-Using-Deep-Learning repository